- Danube Delta wildlife

 Enjoy the scenery as you cruise the wildlife-rich Danube Delta.
 Much of it is a protected reserve, as the meandering river, reed beds and groves of willow, oak and poplar provide sanctuary for over 300 species of bird.
-This morning you may like to join an optional small boat cruise further into this UNESCO-listed Biosphere Reserve.
+This afternoon you may like to join an optional small boat cruise further into this UNESCO-listed Biosphere Reserve.

-Set sail at lunchtime and cruise overnight.
+Set sail cruising overnight.

 Day 7 Fetesti to Bucharest